 Asphalt shingles are the least expensive.
 For an average 2500 sf roof using mid-grade shingles, expect $3.40/sf.

-Because traditional metal roofing is installed in large sheets, there are fewer edges for wind to get under.
+Because traditional metal roofing, such as concealed and exposed metal fastener metal roofing, is installed in large sheets, there are fewer edges for wind to get under.
 As a result, metal roofing is a great high wind resistant roofing material for sloped roofs.